zhaokg/Rbeast/README.md

 ##    BEAST:  A Bayesian Ensemble Algorithm for Change-Point Detection and Time Series Decomposition

 **BEAST (Bayesian Estimator of Abrupt change, Seasonality, and Trend) is a fast, generic Bayesian model averaging algorithm to decompose time series or 1D sequential data into individual components, such as abrupt changes, trends, and periodic/seasonal variations, as described in <ins>[Zhao et al. (2019)](https://drive.google.com/file/d/1MFZ0FpK1NwTieVSAf5jicLgl85Lm48uh/view)</ins>.
-BEAST is useful for *changepoint detection (e.g., breakpoints, structural breaks,joinpoints, regime shifts, or anomalies), trend analysis, time series decomposition (e.g., trend vs seasonality), time series segmentation, and interrupted time series analysis*.
+BEAST is useful for *changepoint detection (e.g., breakpoints, structural breaks, joinpoints, regime shifts, or anomalies), trend analysis, time series decomposition (e.g., trend vs seasonality), time series segmentation, and interrupted time series analysis*.
 See a list of <a href="#publicationid"> selected studies using BEAST </a>.**

 **Quick Installation**